PoshCode/PowerShellPracticeAndStyle/Best-Practices/Building-Reusable-Tools.md

-# TOOL-01 Decide whether you're coding a 'tool' or a 'controller' script
+# TOOL-01 Decide whether you're coding a 'command' or a 'script'

 For this discussion, it's important to have some agreed-upon terminology.
-While the terminology here isn't used universally, the community generally agrees that several types of "script" exist:
+While these terms aren't used universally, and have evolved over time, the PowerShell community generally agrees that at least a couple of different types of powershell code exist.

-1. Some scripts contain tools, when are meant to be reusable.
-These are typically functions or advanced functions, and they are typically contained in a script module or in a function library of some kind.
-These tools are designed for a high level of re-use.
-2. Some scripts are controllers, meaning they are intended to utilize one or more tools (functions, commands, etc) to automate a specific business process.
-A script is not intended to be reusable; it is intended to make use of reuse by leveraging functions and other commands
+1. Reusable commands.
+Sometimes we create (advanced) functions and package them in script modules.
+Functions are usually small and granular, and perform a single action.
+Like a PowerShell cmdlet, they can support the pipeline, and output objects which might be passed to other commands.
+PowerShell modules are the primary way of redistributing reusable commands, as they support packaging, publishing for discovery, and installing.
+2. Replayable scripts.
+Sometimes we create scripts to automate a business processes in a reliable, repeatable way.
+Scripts leverage functions and cmdlets from PowerShell modules, or even native command-line interface (CLI) tools, but aren't necessarily intended to be reused the same way.
+Common examples are CI/CD build and deployment scripts, provisioning scripts, and scheduled tasks for maintenance or reporting.

-For example, you might write a "New-CorpUser" script, which provisions new users.
-In it, you might call numerous commands and functions to create a user account, mailbox-enable them, provision a home folder, and so on.
-Those discrete tasks might also be used in other processes, so you build them as functions.
-The script is only intended to automate that one process, and so it doesn't need to exhibit reusability concepts.
-It's a standalone thing.
+Let's take an example.
+You might write a "New-ContosoUser.ps1" script to automate part of the on-boarding process for new employees.
+In it, you might validate business rules about the user's name, call a command like `New-ADUser` to create a user account, enable their email with another command, provision a home folder, and turn on backups, etc. Those discrete tasks might also be used in other processes, so you build them as functions in modules (or you might use commands from modules provided by your email server, or written by third parties).
+The script, however, is only intended to automate the process of on-boarding new users at your company.
+It's not "generic" and not necessarily reusable by someone at another company or even another team.

-Controllers, on the other hand, often produce output directly to the screen (when designed for interactive use), or may log to a file (when designed to run unattended).

 # TOOL-02 Make your code modular

-Generally, people tend to feel that most working code - that is, your code which does things - should be modularized into functions and ideally stored in script modules.

-That makes those functions more easily re-used.
-Those functions should exhibit a high level of reusability, such as accepting input only via parameters and producing output only as objects to the pipeline
+Most working code should be broken down into functions (or compiled "cmdlets") performing a single action, accepting input only via parameters and producing output only as objects of a single type.

-# TOOL-03 Make tools as re-usable as possible
+# TOOL-03 Make commands as re-usable as possible

-Tools should accept input from parameters and should (in most cases) produce any output to the pipeline; this approach helps maximize reusability.
+When writing script functions or compiled cmdlets, you should accept input only from parameters and should produce any output as objects to the pipeline.
+This not only makes functions easy to re-use, but also easy to test.
+When possible, avoid creating or reading global or environment variables.

-# TOOL-04 Use PowerShell standard cmdlet naming
+# TOOL-04 Use PowerShell standard command names

-Use the verb-noun convention, and use the PowerShell standard verbs.
+Follow the verb-noun naming convention, using singular nouns and the standard PowerShell verbs.

-You can get a list of the verbs by typing 'get-verb' at the command line.
+You can get a list of the verbs by running `Get-Verb` at the command line.

 # TOOL-05 Use PowerShell standard parameter naming

-Tools should be consistent with PowerShell native cmdlets in regards parameter naming.
+Commands should be consistent with PowerShell native cmdlets in regards to parameter naming.
+This means capitalizing with PascalCase, using singular names, and matching the property name of related objects or similar names on other commands.
+It also means being sensitive to fact when using your command, people have to type enough to distinguish between parameters, so unique first letters are valued.

-For example, use $ComputerName and $ServerInstance rather than something like $Param_Computer or $InstanceName
+For example, credentials are always `$Credential` and not `$UserCreds` or `$Creds`, the server name is always `$ComputerName` even when it accepts a lot of servers, rather than `$ServerName` or `$Servers` or `$Computers` ...

-# TOOL-06 Tools should output raw data
+# TOOL-06 Commands should output raw data

-The community generally agrees that tools should output raw data.
-That is, their output should be manipulated as little as possible.
-If a tool retrieves information represented in bytes, it should output bytes, rather than converting that value to another unit of measure.
-Having a tool output less-manipulated data helps the tool remain reusable in a larger number of situations.
+The PowerShell community generally agrees that tools should output raw data.
+That is, the output from internal APIs you're calling should be manipulated as little as possible.
+If a tool retrieves information represented as a number of bytes, it should output bytes, rather than converting that value to megabytes or some other unit of measure.
+Having a tool output less-manipulated data helps the tool remain reusable in a larger number of situations, and avoids confusing users who are familiar with the underlying APIs.

-# TOOL-07 Controllers should typically output formatted data
+# TOOL-07 Scripts may output formatted data

-Controllers, on the other hand, may reformat or manipulate data because controllers do not aim to be reusable; they instead aim to do as good a job as possible at a particular task.
+Scripts, on the other hand, may reformat or manipulate data because their goal is not to reusability, and they need only be consistent, and produce human-readable output.

-For example, a function named Get-DiskInfo would return disk sizing information in bytes, because that's the most-granular unit of measurement the operating system offers.
-A controller that was creating an inventory of free disk space might translate that into gigabytes, because that unit of measurement is the most convenient for the people who will view the inventory report.
+For example, a function named Get-DiskInfo ought to return disk size information in bytes, because that's the very granular unit of measurement that the operating system offers.
+A script that was creating an inventory of free disk space might only output the formatted gigabyte value, because that unit of measurement is the most convenient for the people who will view the inventory report.

+# TOOL-08 Leverage the formatting engine for formatted data

-An intermediate step is useful for tools that are packaged in script modules: views.
-By building a manifest for the module, you can have the module also include a custom .format.ps1xml view definition file.
-The view can specify manipulated data values, such as the default view used by PowerShell to display the output of Get-Process.
-The view does not manipulate the underlying data, leaving the raw data available for any purpose.
+PowerShell supports formatting via configuration in format files.
+When creating a module, you can specify in the manifest a `.format.ps1xml` file which defines views, and those can manipulate the data and control the default view used by PowerShell to display the output.
+The format file does not manipulate the underlying data, so the raw data is available for any purpose.

+# TOOL-09 Leverage extensibility for enhancing data

+PowerShell also supports extending objects via configuration in type files.
+When creating a module, you can specify in the manifest a `.types.ps1xml` file which defines new properties and methods to be applied to specific types.
+You can use this when you want to create a whole new property to summarize or reformat information available in the object.
+See for example the "Mode" column on PowerShell Get-ChildItem output, or the "ParametersString" property on Azures ResourceGroupDeployment objects.

+# TOOL-10 Leverage Modules for Distribution

+The built-in PowerShellGet commands support publishing and installing to and from not just the public [PowerShellGallery](https://PowerShellGallery.com), but also internal fileshares or private package servers such as [ProGet](https://inedo.com/proget), [Sonatype nexus](https://www.sonatype.com/products/repository-oss), or Azure and Github's NuGet package repositoris (PowerShell packages are NuGet compatible).

 # WAST-01 Don't re-invent the wheel

 There are a number of approaches in PowerShell that will "get the job done."
 In some cases, other community members may have already written the code to achieve your objectives.
-If that code meets your needs, then you might save yourself some time by leveraging it, instead of writing it yourself.
+If that code meets your needs, then you can save yourself some time by leveraging it, instead of writing it yourself.

 For example: